moby/moby/docs/reference/api/docker_remote_api_v1.23.md

 `POST /containers/(id)/update`

-Update resource configs of one or more containers.
+Update configuration of one or more containers.

 **Example request**: